 HBCU-UP requires that proposals requesting funding to support students must include, as a supplementary document, a description of the mentoring activities that will be provided for such individuals.
 Mentoring plans for undergraduate students should be separate and different from mentoring plans for any graduate students that are involved in the project.
 Mentoring plans should not only speak to research mentoring for the students, but how the PIs will mentor and work with the students to achieve the next level in their scholastic or professional careers.

 LETTERS OF COLLABORATION

-All letters of collaboration should follow PAPPG guidelines, except as otherwise noted in the additional guidelines pertinent to each track below.
+All letters of collaboration should follow PAPPG guidelines.

 PROJECT EVALUATION